LOADING ...

 had to do was sign on the dotted line) made available to who

-is on his thoroughbred horse.
+is riding on his horse.

 a bedroll.